 Would Prime Minister Nawaz Sharif be able to set his house in order before Prime Minister Narendra Modi could plan to visit Pakistan.
 Does Prime Minister Nawaz Sharif exercise complete authority over the military authorities in Pakistan?.
 It was known that Gen. Kayani, the previous Army chief of Pakistan was patronising Lakshar-e-Taiba chief Hafiz Saeed and that he considered him as a strategic asset to be used against India.

 The new Army Chief, General Raheel Sharif reportedly visited the ISI headquarters on April 23.
 The ISI continues with its highhandedness in dealing with the perceived enemies of the State such as Hamid Mir a Pakistan journalist who was shot at recently in Karachi.
-The open display of the backing of the ISI by the Army chief by his visit to the headquarters was apparently meant to show its full backing of the ISI by the military pakistan-jihadestablishment.
+The open display of the backing of the ISI by the Army chief by his visit to the headquarters was apparently meant to show its full backing of the ISI by the military establishment.

 Taking into account all these developments, Pakistan looks like descending into a morass of jihadism and mullah dominance.
 The Karachi Project headed by Major Zakir-ur-Rehman Lakhvi is still very much active and it continues to plan of attacks against various places of India.